-This follows my discovery around Christmas time when buying socks for my six year old, that the dinosaur or gekko socks were labelled ‘boys’.
+- Why are socks with dinosaurs on them labelled ‘boys’?
 Is there something fundamentally different about the shape of a child’s foot at that age that meant those socks needed to be gender labelled?

-Why are there even separate clothing sections for boys and girls?
+- Why are there even separate clothing sections for boys and girls?
 Why not simply ‘children’s clothes’ and the child or parent can choose the items that they like?
-Because heaven forbid a young boy wants to wear pink or girls likes gekkos!

-Which brings me to another thought.
-Blue used to be considered a feminine colour (remember the Virgin Mary?), while red/pink was used for boys to show strength.
-This was only flipped in the mid-20th Century by marketing / advertising companies, so there’s actually no foundation for colour choice AT ALL.
+- Blue used to be considered a feminine colour (remember the Virgin Mary?), while red/pink was used for boys to show strength.
+This was only flipped in the mid-20th Century by marketing/advertising companies, so there’s actually no foundation for colour choice AT ALL.

-Side note – girls don’t need robots to be marketed directly to them.
+- Girls don’t need robots to be marketed directly to them.
 They just need them to be not marketed directly to boys!
 Same goes with Lego for that matter.
-Why on earth is there girls’ Lego and boys’ lego??

-One of the best things about this experiment was that the children took the toys home and played with them by themselves in their own time.
-This meant that they were removed from any peer pressure around gender stereotypes about the toys or how to play with them.
+One of the best things about this experiment was that the children took the toys home and played with them by themselves.
+This meant that they were removed from peer pressure around gender stereotypes about the toys or how to play with them.
 The response from the children was overwhelmingly positive and wonderful to see the boys and girls engaging with a different type of toy to which they were accustomed.
-The added bonus is that each toy allowed the child to gain or improve a skill through their play.

-This technique reminds me of what we do with She Maps when we introduce drones.
+This technique is similar to what we do with She Maps when we introduce drones.
 We purposely separate the boys and girls.
-We know through the literature and our own experience – and indeed this mini-series also demonstrates – that girls are less confident with robotics and spatial awareness skills.
+We know through the literature and our own experience that girls are less confident with robotics and spatial awareness skills.
 Like it or not, drones are seen as ‘boys toys’.
-We know that if we have drones in a co-ed space, the girls will hold back.
-But if we remove boys from the picture, the girls are free to take their time to explore and experiment to gain confidence in themselves.
-We know that this works, teachers, and parents all tell us!
+If we remove boys from the picture, the girls are free to take their time to explore and experiment to gain confidence in themselves.
+We know that this works — teachers and parents tell us all the time!

 “My favourite part was the obstacle course and not having boys take over!”